Reference Guide beginner

 Planning Multiple Batches: Calendar View and Conflict Prevention

 Producing a single product on a quiet day is straightforward.
-Producing six different products across a busy week—each with different lead times, ingredient orders, and customer deadlines—requires a production calendar.
-The Formul.io production calendar shows all planned batches by date, with color-coded status indicators and customer order deadline flags.
+Producing six different products across a busy week — each with different lead times, ingredient orders, and customer deadlines — requires a production calendar.
+The format can be a wall planner, a Google Calendar with one event per batch, a Trello board, or a spreadsheet — the medium is less important than the views it supports.

 • Date view: see all batches scheduled for a specific day, with estimated production time and ingredient loads